 Is oat flour gluten free?

 The majority of oat flours are gluten free, so they’re celiac and intolerance friendly.
 From what I have read the only way it can contain gluten is from factories with cross contamination (from my understanding Quaker doesn’t have cross contamination, please correct me if I’m wrong).

 Oat Flour Nutrition

-So with my newfound knowledge, I was all ready to start baking with oat flour.
+So with my newfound knowledge, I was all ready to start baking with this gluten free flour.
 The first grocery store I went to didn’t have any and the second I went to was asking way too much for such a tiny amount.
 I came home defeated and frustrated, it’s discouraging when healthy options are so costly.
 It’s a big pet peeve of mine.
 It wasn’t until today when it finally clicked that oat flour is probably ground oats.

 Try This: Gluten Free All Purpose Blend for another gluten free flour alternative.

-Make Your Own Oat Flour
+Make Your Own Gluten Free Flour

 I used quick oats, it’s not the best choice and not as nutritionally dense like steel cut oats, but it’s what I had on hand and it worked great.
 Making your own oat flour is as simple as placing oats in a blender and blend until it’s a flour consistency.

 What You Need for Homemade Oat Flour: